marc0der/grails-amazon-sqs/README.md

 This is only the first iteration of the plugin, and only supports the use of an auto-wired service for now.
 In the future we will be adding the future:

 1. All other methods exposed by the SQS API:

-SendMessageBatch
-ChangeMessageVisibility
-ChangeMessageVisibilityBatch
-DeleteMessageBatch
-SetQueueAttributes
-GetQueueAttributes
-GetQueueUrl
-AddPermission
-RemovePermission
+SendMessageBatch, ChangeMessageVisibility, ChangeMessageVisibilityBatch, DeleteMessageBatch, SetQueueAttributes, GetQueueAttributes, GetQueueUrl, AddPermission, RemovePermission
 2. An easy to use DSL that will be available within Controllers and Services for performing various queue related actions.
 3. More comprehensive configuration options.